GavWood/GGJ2019-TV-Aerial-Simulator/README.md

-# GGJ2019
-# TV Aerial Simulator
+# GGJ2019 - TV Aerial Simulator

+## What is TVC Aerial Simulator

+## Background

+TV Aerial Simulator was created for the 48hr game jam for the theme **What Does Home Mean to You?**

+inspired by Sacred Harvest

-#Third Party Assets
+## Third Party Assets

 Perlin noise generator from https://docs.unity3d.com/ScriptReference/Mathf.PerlinNoise.html